 BST, or bovine somatotropin, is a naturally occurring protein hormone produced by a female cow’s pituitary gland.
 Somatotropin regulates the cow’s metabolism and determines how efficiently a cow converts her feed into milk.
-Bovine somatotropin (BST) is commonly referred to as Bovine Growth Hormone (BGH). rBST is the synthetic version of BST— it is an exact replica of the naturally-occurring BST hormone, just recreated in a lab.
+Bovine somatotropin (BST) is also referred to as Bovine Growth Hormone (BGH). rBST is the synthetic version of BST— it is an exact replica of the naturally-occurring BST hormone, recreated in a lab.
 After decades of scientific research, scientists recognized that cows supplemented with additional somatotropin produce on average 10-15% more milk every day.
-Supplemental hormones are also used by dairy producers to regulate reproduction.
-There is absolutely no discernible difference between milk from treated or untreated cows.
-In fact, when comparing treated versus untreated milk, it is impossible to detect the use of rBST.
+There is no discernible difference between milk from treated or untreated cows.
+When comparing treated versus untreated milk, it is impossible to detect the use of rBST.

-In the 1970s, the biotechnology company, Genentech, discovered the gene for BST and proceeded to synthesize the hormone to create rBST.
+In the 1970s, the biotechnology company, Genentech, discovered the BST gene and proceeded to synthesize the hormone to create rBST.
 Pharmaceutical companies were then able to commercialize the technology in order to sell the product to farmers.
 Monsanto, for example, licensed Genentech’s patent and was the first company to receive approval from the FDA.
-Monsanto then sold their product to dairy farmers and cows across the United States were then given rBST to increase the milk production.
+Monsanto then sold their product to dairy farmers and cows across the United States were given rBST to increase milk production.

 Even Oakhurst Dairy, which prides itself on being “America’s first Farmers Pledge” against rBST must also include “FDA states no significant difference in milk treated with artificial growth hormone” on their label.
 (Source: WGME)